 IYLP is comprised of the following core elements:

-- Participation in post-travel discussions/events.
+- Opportunities to participate in post-travel discussions/events.

 - Meetings with Israeli and Palestinian academics, political figures, and experts.